mity/c-reusables/README.md

 This repository is collection of assorted highly reusable C utilities.
 The following rules apply:

- * Licensing: Only code under MIT or in Public Domain is accepted into the repository.
+ * **Licensing**: Only code under MIT or in Public Domain is accepted into the repository.

- * Distributing: Just taking the sources of your interest is enough.
+ * **Distributing**: Just taking the sources of your interest is enough.
    Copyright notes and licensing terms are placed within each source file.
    Additional files like `LICENSE.md` are **not** required to be distributed.

- * Self-contained: Each module is single `*.c` source file with single `*.h` header (or just the header in some cases) with no other dependencies but system headers and standard C library.
+ * **Self-contained**: Each module is single `*.c` source file with single `*.h` header (or just the header in some cases) with no other dependencies but system headers and standard C library.
 Each such module implements only tightly related set of functions.
 Each header provides reasonable documentation of the exposed functions and types.

- * High portability: All POSIX compatible systems and Windows are supported.
+ * **High portability**: All POSIX compatible systems and Windows are supported.
    Most other systems probably too.